Josefinekihlstrom/LauraDay/TESTING.md

     - Click on the Facebook icon to see that it links to the Facebook page in a new tab.

 ### Blog post details page
+- Click on the 'Blog Posts' button to see that it links to the 'Blog Posts' page.
+- In the post details column:
+    - *(When logged in as superuser)* Click on the 'Edit' link to see that it links to the 'Edit Post' page of the chosen blog post.
+    - *(When logged in as superuser)* Click on the 'Remove' link too see that it links to the 'Delete Post' page displaying the chosen blog post to delete.
+    - *(When not logged in or logged in as a regular user)* Make sure the Edit and Remove links are not displayed.
+- In the sidebar column:
+    - Click on the Instagram icon to see that it links to the Instagram page in a new tab.
+    - Click on the Facebook icon to see that it links to the Facebook page in a new tab.
+- In the comments section:
+    - Make sure the number of comments are displayed.
+    - If a blog post has no comments, make sure the text of "No comments yet..
+Be the first and add a comment!" is displayed.
+        - Click on the 'add a comment' link to see that it links to the 'Add Comment' page of the chosen blog post.
+    - *(When logged in as superuser)* Click on the red dust-bin icon next to the commenters name to see that it links to the 'Delete Comment' page displaying the chosen comment to delete.
+    - *(When not logged in or logged in as a regular user)* Make sure the red dust-bin icon is not displayed.
+    - Click on the 'Blog Posts' button to see that it links to the 'Blog Posts' page.
+    - Click on the 'Comment' button to see that it links to the 'Add Comment' page of the chosen blog post.

 ### Add post page
+This page is only available for superusers.
+- Make sure the form contains of the following fields to fill in:
+    - Title
+    - Slug
+    - Author
+    - Content
+    - Status
+- Click on the 'Cancel' button to see that it links to the 'Blog Posts' page.
+- Fill in all the fields and click on the 'Add Post' button to see that it adds the blog post and links to the 'Post Details' page of the added blog post.
+- Fill in all the fields except the Title field and click on the 'Add Post' button and the user is prompted to fill in the missing field.
+- Fill in all the fields except the slug field and click on the 'Add Post' button and the user is prompted to fill in the missing field.
+- Fill in all the fields except the author field and click on the 'Add Post' button and the user is prompted to fill in the missing field.
+- Fill in all fields except the content field and click on the 'Add Post' button and the user is prompted to fill in the missing field.
+- Fill in all fields but put the status on 'Draft' and click the 'Add Post' button to see that it adds the blog post and links to the 'Post Details' page of the added blog post.
+However when the user goes back to the 'Blog Posts' page, the added post will not be shown. *(This is noted as a bug.
+Please see the 'bugs found' section for more details.)*
+- *(When not logged in)* Make sure the user can't get access to the 'Add Post' page by typing in ``/blog/add_post`` at the end of the url.
+Instead the page will show a 404 page.
+- ( When logged in as a regular user) Make sure the user can't get access to the 'Add Post' page by typing in ``/blog/add_post`` at the end of the url.
+Instead the page will show a 404 page.

 ### Delete post page